-The M9 within the scheme extents is not located within a Geological Conservation Review Site (GCRS), and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.
+The M8 within the scheme extents is not located within a Geological Conservation Review Site (GCRS) and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.

-The National Soil Map of Scotland online mapping tool records that the Generalised Soil Type and Major Soil Group within the study area is Gleys.
+The National Soil Map of Scotland online mapping tool records that the Generalised Soil Types within the study area is Brown soils, and the Major Soil Group is Brown soils.

-The British Geological Survey online mapping tool records that superficial geology underlying the scheme extents is comprised of:
+The British Geological Survey online mapping tool records that superficial geology underlying the scheme extents is comprised of Till, Devensian (diamicton).